 The Conference discussed a wide range of regional topics including developments in each of the Member States, the latest status of hydrographic surveying and nautical charting, ENC production and regional coordination and BSHC cooperative projects with other organizations.
 The BSHC Working Group for Monitoring the Implementation of the Harmonized Re-survey Scheme (MWG) met immediately before the 17th BSHC Conference.
 The MWG reviewed the status of implementing the re-surveying scheme and the development of the re-surveying database, and the status of progress of its Work Programme.

-At the end of the Conference, Mr Jukka (Portugal).
-There were 37 delegates at the Vice-Chair.
+At the end of the Conference, Mr Jukka States of the Region (Cameroon, France, Vice-Chair.

 Commission